University of Mannheim: State College for Economics Mannheim (1946–1967)

-In World War II, Mannheim was heavily bombed from December 1940 until the end of the war and saw more than 150 air raids.
-The largest raid on Mannheim took place on the 5 and 6 September 1943 when a major part of the city was destroyed.
-In May 1945, only around 30 percent of the building stock was left.
-In 1944, the Mannheim Palace was almost entirely destroyed, leaving only one room undamaged out of over 500 – only its external walls survived.
+From December 1940 until the end of World War II, Mannheim was heavily bombed and saw more than 150 air raids.
+The largest raid on Mannheim took place on 5–6 September 1943 when a major part of the city was destroyed.
+In 1944, the Mannheim Palace was almost entirely destroyed, leaving only one room undamaged out of over 500 and with only external walls surviving.
+By May 1945, only around 30 percent of the building stock in the city remained.

 In 1946, the Handelshochschule was reopened under its new name Staatliche Wirtschaftshochschule Mannheim (State College for Economics) with a student body of 586 students in the first year.
 In 1955, the Wirtschafshochschule moved into the rebuilt East Wing of Mannheim Palace.
-In the same year, the seal, which is still in usage today, was created.
-It depicts the Mannheim Palace on top and the square-based outlay of Mannheim's downtown below; surrounded by In Omnibus Veritas, the university's official motto in a shortened version, which is based on a line in the constitution of Carl Theodor's Palatine Academy of Sciences: In Omnibus Veritas Suprema Lex Esto, translated as "Truth in everything should be the supreme law".
+In the same year, the seal, which is still in use today, was created.
+It depicts the Mannheim Palace on top and the square-based outlay of Mannheim's downtown below; surrounded by the latin phrase "In Omnibus Veritas".
+This is a shortened version of the university's official motto, based on a line in the constitution of Carl Theodor's Palatine Academy of Sciences: In Omnibus Veritas Suprema Lex Esto, translated as "Truth in everything should be the supreme law".

 University of Mannheim (1967)

 In 1963, the Wirtschaftshochschule extended its faculties to a total of three – Business Administration and Social Sciences, Philosophy-Philological Sciences and Law.
-It subsequently gained the status of "university" on July, 4 in 1967.
+It subsequently gained the status of university on 4 July 1967.
 The University of Mannheim started out with around 3,000 registered students.
 During the growth phase of the university in the 1960s and 1970s the number of students and faculties increased.
 In 1969, the University of Mannheim expanded its faculty number to eight by adding the faculties of Economics, Geography and Political Sciences and by splitting the faculties of Business Administration and Social Sciences as well as Philosophy-Philological Sciences.